A breast ultrasound is used to investigate breast lumps or other abnormalities.

 At Nuffield Health Wolverhampton Hospital you can get rapid access to a mammogram through our specialised private breast care clinic.

 At Nuffield Health Wolverhampton Hospital you can get rapid access to a private MRI scan, ensuring a fast and accurate diagnosis.
-Patients will benefit from our state-of-the-art facilities in our new MRI suite.
+Patients will benefit from the state-of-the-art facilities in our MRI suite.

 An MSK (musculoskeletal) ultrasound is used to examine your muscles, joints, tendons or ligaments.